Retirement Solutions- Understanding Home Reversion Plans

 Crown will provide home reversion to a lowest property value of £80,000 and a maximum property value of £1 million.

 Your property should be south and east of the line between Bristol and Walsh, as well as Birmingham postcodes.
 Other areas can apply for standard rate.

 How to Calculate the Value of a Home Reversion Plan

-Various elements determine the capital you will receive from a home reversion plan, and these include:
+Various elements determine the capital you will receive from a home reversion, and these include:

 - The age of the youngest homeowner, which, according to the FHA requirements, is 60.

 - The value of your estate and the regulations state that the minimum property estimate must be £80,000

 - The percentage of the property sold, which is anywhere up to 100% of the value.